 Lycopene is a red pigmented antioxidant, which has also been recognized as preventing cancer.
 Lycopene is actually better absorbed when the vegetable is cooked and accompanied by a small amount of healthy fat.
-Wait a minute, this may make pizza and pasta begin to look like healthy foods, which we all know is not usually the case.
-However, I would argue that if made properly, a homemade organic wheat pizza dough with fresh tomato sauce, artisanal mozzarella, and a healthy dose of extra virgin olive oil is indeed a nutrient dense meal.
+Wait a minute, this may make lasagna begin to look like a healthy food, which we all know is not usually the case.
+However, I would argue that if made properly, a homemade brown rice noodle by Jovial with fresh tomato sauce, artisanal mozzarella, and a healthy dose of extra virgin olive oil is indeed a nutrient dense meal.

 What About Beans?

 Many red berries and beans contain anthocyanin, another antioxidant recognized as a powerful, therapeutic nutrient that can lower blood pressure.
 The reason Paleo foodies omit beans is that many of their nutrients are indigestible.
 However, traditional foodies soak and ferment the beans which unlocks the nutrient profile of the bean, making it not only digestible, but nutritious.
 Soaking beans can seem like a bother, but it is very simple and very worth it.
 Try my easy peasy recipe for properly prepared beans.

 - Ruby Red Grapefruit

 Fresh produce is important, not only because of the fiber, but nutrients are lost from the moment the fruit is picked.
 Thus, an apple that is stored in a shipping cargo for a few weeks and then in the grocery store for a few months has much less nutrients to offer.
 For this reason, I highly encourage shopping for only the produce that is in season and picked locally.